 Trends of Ayurveda in West

-There is a lot of work being done in Ayurveda by scholars, doctors and researchers all over the world, especially the West.
-The doctors from mainstream medical fields are continuously mesmerized with the world of Ayurveda and they are unhesitatingly joining Ayurveda and expanding their outlook towards health, life and science of life.
+There is a lot of work being done in Ayurveda by scholars, doctors and researchers all over the world, especially in the West.
+The doctors from mainstream medical fields are associating with Ayurveda and expanding their outlook towards health, life and science of life.
 Here’s a glimpse of a few such eminent professionals.

 Dr. Deepak Chopra is an Indian-American author, holistic health/New Age guru, and alternative medicine practitioner.